-Truly a sacred religious fast, worth attending in these Powerful Temples of India.
-Just don’t miss it in the month of Dec-Jan.
+Truly a sacred religious fast, worth attending in these powerful temples of India.
+Just don’t miss visiting one of the Vishnu temples on this sacred day in the month of Dec-Jan.

 In this Kali Yuga, even if just one Ekadashi is observed with dispassion, faith and devotion, and if the mind is wholly fixed on Hari, one is freed from the rounds of birth and death.
 There is no doubt about this.
 The Hindu Scriptures give us their assurance on this point.

 Devotees fast on this day, observe vigil the whole night and do Japa, Hari Kirtan and meditation.
 Some do not take even a drop of water.
-Those who are unable to fast completely take some light fruit and milk.
+Those who are unable to fast completely take a light diet of some fruits and milk.

-No rice should be taken on Ekadashi days.
+No rice should be taken on any Ekadashi day.
 This is very important.
-The sweat that fell down from the head of Brahma, the creator in Hinduism, assumed the form of a demon and said to the Lord, “O Lord! now give me an abode to dwell.”
+The sweat that fell down from the head of Brahma – the creator god of Hinduism – assumed the form of a demon and said to the Lord, “O Lord! now give me an abode to dwell.”

 Brahma replied, “O demon! go and dwell in the rice particles eaten by men on Ekadashi day and become worms in their stomach.”

-For this reason rice is prohibited on Ekadashi.
+For this reason rice is prohibited on Ekadashis.
 If one observes the Ekadashi fast regularly, all sins are destroyed.
 The mind is purified.
 Devotion gradually develops.
 Love for God becomes intense.